List of bats described in the 2000s

 This page is a list of species of the order Chiroptera discovered in the 2000s.
 See also parent page Mammals described in the 2000s.

 2008

-Desmalopex microleucopterus (2008)
+Small white-winged flying fox, Desmalopex microleucoptera (2008)

 A new species of flying fox found on Mindoro Island, Philippines.

 Triaenops pauliani (2008)

 A new species discovered from the Picard Island (Aldabra Atoll, Seychelles).

 2007

-Barbastella beijingensis (2007)
+Beijing barbastelle, Barbastella beijingensis (2007)

 A new species found only in Fangshan District, about 100 km southwest of Beijing (China).

-Styloctenium mindorensis (2007)
+Mindoro striped-faced fruit bat, Styloctenium mindorensis (2007)

 This species of stripe-faced fruit bat is known only from the type locality in western Mindoro Island, Philippines.

-Hipposideros boeadii (2007)
+Boeadi's roundleaf bat, Hipposideros boeadii (2007)

 A new species of Hipposideros described from South-East Sulawesi, Indonesia.
 It is currently only known from Rawa Aopa Watumohai National Park, an area of semi-disturbed lowland rainforest.

-Kerivoula krauensis (2007)
+Krau wooly bat, Kerivoula krauensis (2007)

-A new species of small Kerivoula described from peninsular Malaysia.
+A new species of small Kerivoula bat described from peninsular Malaysia.